redlibrarian/redlibrarian.github.io/_posts/2016-03-04-precarity.markdown

 >dreaded.
 (Goodbye to All That, Penguin Classics, p.
 60).

-The subsidizing of soldiers' tuition can probably best be dated to the Serviceman's Readjustment Act - known as the GI Bill - of 1944.
+The subsidizing of soldiers' tuition can probably best be dated to the Serviceman's Readjustment Act - known as the GI Bill - of 1944, that is, to end of World War 2 and the beginning of the long boom.